fzinfz/ssmanager-nopanel/README.md

 # Introduction
 Web daemon for [ssmanager](https://github.com/sorz/ssmanager), which supports multi methods for different ports.
+Instead of checking port lists periodically, you need to trigger web hook manually for port info updating.
-Be able to log traffic to influxdb, which can be nicely viewed in grafana.
+You can enable logging traffic to InfluxDB, which can be nicely viewed in Grafana.

 # Install via pip3